CoreAdviz Logo

 Having a separate business bank account simplifies tax preparation.
 Day-to-day income and expenses can be tracked more efficiently which in turn helps business owners file taxes accurately.

-Access to Business Loans and Credit
+Access to Business Loans Credit and Overdrafts

 A business bank account is often a prerequisite for applying for business loans or lines of credit.
 Banks and other financial institutions may require account history as proof of stable business operations.
 This account also helps you establish a relationship with your bank, which can be beneficial for obtaining favourable loan terms.

-Better Cash Flow Management
+Improved Cash Flow Management for Small Businesses

 Separate business bank account helps business owners to manage their cash flow in a much better way.
 All expenses can be categorized and tracked to create an organized cash flow management system that prevents overdrafts or any payment from going missing.